Martin Schwalb

-Martin Schwalb (born 4 May 1963) is a former West German handball player who competed in the 1984 Summer Olympics and in the 1996 Summer Olympics.
-He currently coaches Rhein-Neckar Löwen.
+Martin Schwalb (born 4 May 1963) is a former West German handball player and current handball coach who competed in the 1984 Summer Olympics and in the 1996 Summer Olympics.

-In 2013 he led his team to its first win of the EHF Champions League.
+In 2013 he led his team, HSV Hamburg, to its first win of the EHF Champions League.

 In 1984 he was a member of the West German handball team which won the silver medal.
 He played all six matches and scored nine goals.
 He and all the other players of the German Handballteam were awarded with the Silver Laurel Leaf, Germany's highrst sportaward.

 Twelve years later he was part of the German team which finished seventh.
 He played all six matches and scored 23 goals.